 - June 13, 1929: Price recorded temperature drops (from 68°F to 55°F) in the Blue Room during a séance.

-The Foyster Family’s Five-Year Nightmare (October 16, 1930–October 29, 1935)
+The Foyster Family (October 16, 1930–October 29, 1935)

-Reverend Lionel Algernon Foyster, his wife Marianne, and their daughter Adelaide moved in on October 16, 1930.
+Reverend Lionel Algernon Foyster, his wife, Marianne, and their daughter, Adelaide, moved in on October 16, 1930.
 The hauntings turned violent.
 Marianne, then 31, became the poltergeist’s focus.

 Marianne claimed they were pleas from a spirit, possibly the nun ghost.
 On April 22, 1931, she was slapped by an unseen force while bathing, leaving red marks.